ZJCODE/Multi-Agent-Framework/README.md

 ### Step Four

-Some examples of how to use the group
+> Some examples of how to use the group

+chat with group of agents(dynamic agent selection)

 ```python
 response= g.chat("Can you explain the concept of complex numbers?",model="gpt-4o-mini")
 response= g.chat("Can you help me with art?",model="gpt-4o-mini")
 ```

+internal dialogue within group of agents based on the current environment description

 ```python
 g.dialogue(model="gpt-4o-mini",max_turns=10)
 ```

+task for group of agents

 ```python
 response = g.task("I want to build a simplistic and user-friendly bicycle help write a design brief.",model="gpt-4o-mini",strategy="auto")